 See you on the trail

-KETTLE BOWL:---We will be OPEN the weekend of 16/17 Feb, 2019.
-Took a lot of work, but the hill groomed up very good.
+KETTLE BOWL:---The fun day at Kettlebowl was a huge success with the cardboard box races & the custome competion.
+Skiing conditions were very good with spring corn snow.
+The crowd was very good & the weather was perfect.
+We will be OPEN the weekend of 2/3, 9/10, & 16/17 Mar., with 17 Mar being our fun day.
+We will be CLOSING after 17 Mar for the season.
 The regular scheduled open hours are 12-4 Sat & Sun. (we are only open Sat & Sun) A ski shop from Antigo brings a large trailer out to the hill with the rental skiis/boots/poles/snow boards.
 (ANTIGO SKI, 715.623.4300 or 715.350.1002) The normal hours at the hill are 12-4 Sat & Sun.
 We may at times be open during teachers conventions or holidays.
 Kettle Bowl ski hill is located approximately 15 miles NE of Antigo on Hwy 52 or 4 miles SW of the Hwy 52/55 intersection at Lily.
 We have five rope tows, all runs are intermediate with a bunny/beginners hill.
 Snow boards are very popular and are welcome.
 There is no sledding or tubing facilities at the hill.
 We have a very modern chalet with food available that is VERY reasonably priced.
+Every day that we are open, two helmets are given away to youth by a ticket drawing.
 Snowmobilers are welcome, use caution when entering the parking lot & do not travel in front of the chalet, park to your left as you enter the parking lot.
 Skiing conditions were very good this past weekend.

 SNOWMOBILE PUBLIC PARKING:----Summit Lake Park at Summit Lake(on Hwy 45 approx 15 mi.
 N of Antigo), DNR parking lot at Langlade (usually plowed); You can also park at the Lily Sno Birds clubhouse-(Lily), Hummer's (jct of Cty A & TT), BP North-Antigo, FS-Antigo-just N. of the lights at the jct of 45/64, Timber Haven(715.623.7662)- Hwy 64 Polar/large parking lot.
 Inquire at the business before off-loading, White Lake at the east end of the food pantry(across from the mill) on Bissel St.